Manishearth/gstreamer-presentation/talk.md

 So ... what's Servo?

+The core of a web browser is the "browser engine".
+Browser engines handle things like parsing the source for the webpage, running javascript, applying CSS, laying out the page, and rendering the result.

-Most browser engines are complex beasts written in C++, and highly single-threaded.
+Currently, most browser engines are complex beasts written in C++, and are highly single-threaded.
+This isn't great; browsers are something we use a lot, and ideally they would use the full power of the CPUs available to them.

-It's _hard_ to write safe, multithreaded code for such codebases.
+Sadly, it's _hard_ to write safe, multithreaded code for such large codebases.
 But modern processors support a lot of parallelism, and we're missing out if we don't make use of that.

-@@ its-free-real-estate meme?
+We should find a way to fix this!

 Enter Rust!